medialab/xan/docs/cmd/join.md

 Finally, the command can also perform a 'regex' join, matching efficiently a CSV file containing a column of regex patterns with another file.
-But if you only need to filter out a file based on a set of regex patterns and don't need the auxilliary columns to be concatenated to the joined result, please be sure to check out the search command --input flag before.
+But if you only need to filter out a file based on a set of regex patterns and don't need the auxilliary columns to be concatenated to the joined result, please be sure to check out the search command --patterns flag before.

 Usage:
     xan join [options] <columns1> <input1> <columns2> <input2>